atomicptr/bevy_pixcam/README.md

 The `PixelCameraBundle` has been deprecated.
 Replace it with a standard `Camera2dBundle`, to which you add the `PixelZoom` and `PixelViewport` components.

+### Migration guide: 0.12 to 0.15 (Bevy 0.12 to 0.15)

+There were a lot of API changes from 0.12 to 0.15 including numerous trait method name changes and some functional changes as well.

+* Removed `required-features` from examples in Cargo.toml
+* Replaced deprecated `push_children` with `add_children`
+* Changes to work with method changes in `CameraProjection`
+* Changed to work with API renames in `VisibilitySystems`
+* `ScalingMode::WindowSize` changes, zoom no longer held in Enum
+* Flappin Example
+  * Inserted gamestate as a resource
+  * `close_on_esc` deprecated, added own implementation
+  * Arguments to `TextureAtlasLayout::from_grid` updated
+  * Replaced deprecated `Camera2dBundle`  with `Camera2d` component
+  * Removed gamepad code
+    * 0.15 crashes if no gamepad is plugged in
+  * Removed queries for `TextureAtlas` components
+    * `TextureAtlas` are now optional members of `Sprite`
+* Mire Example
+  * Updated for 0.15
+* Added readme example
+    * Duplicate of example code in this file

 ## License